numan/sunspear/docs/source/index.rst

 Sunspear in a library for storing activity streams.
 It is an implementation of the `JSON Activity Stream 1.0 <http://activitystrea.ms/specs/json/1.0/>`_ specification.
-Currently, Sunspear only supports ``Riak`` as a storage backend, however, it is modular enough to define custom backend.
+Currently, Sunspear only supports ``Riak`` as a storage backend, however, it is modular enough to allow the use of custom backend.

 Contents: